darkoverlordofdata/gdx-pixi.js/readme.md

 An alternate js backend for libGDX using pixi.js Status - poc.
 [Demo](https://darkoverlordofdata.com/gdx-pixi.js/)

+This is not a detailed reimplementation of libGDX.
+Much of the api is a mock, with pixi managed behind the scenes to provide a similar experience.

 Why?
 Doesn't libGDX already have the gwt wrapper?
 Yes, but it's not compatible with some other options that I need.
 And I think that pixijs is better in the browser Besides, this is fun.

 demo.scala: